GezzyDax/ObsyncGit/CONTRIBUTING.md

 ## Branching model

-We follow a Gitflow-inspired model:

-- `main` always reflects the latest production-ready release.
-- `develop` is the integration branch; all new work lands here first.
+- `develop` is the integration branch; every change is merged here first via pull requests.
+- `main` mirrors `develop`.
+A dedicated workflow fast-forwards `main` after every successful push to `develop`, so do **not** open manual PRs from `develop` to `main`.
-- Feature work happens in short-lived branches prefixed with `feature/`, `bugfix/`, or `hotfix/` as appropriate.
+- Feature branches must start with an approved prefix (`feature/`, `bugfix/`, `hotfix/`, `chore/`, `docs/`, `refactor/`, `ci/`, `build/`, `test/`).
-- Urgent production fixes may branch directly from `main` using the `hotfix/` prefix and must be merged back into both `main` and `develop`.
+- Hotfix work may branch directly from `main`, but still merge back into `develop` so the automation can promote it forward.
-- Pull requests into `main` are only accepted from `develop` (normal promotions) or release automation (`release-please--*` branches).
-Direct PRs from feature branches are rejected by CI.
-- Pull requests into `develop` must come from branches with one of the approved prefixes (`feature/`, `bugfix/`, `hotfix/`, `chore/`, `docs/`, `refactor/`).
 - After a pull request is merged, the source branch is deleted automatically to keep the branch list tidy.

 All changes enter the codebase via pull requests.
-Direct pushes to `main` or `develop` are discouraged.
+Direct pushes to `develop` are reserved for automation; never force-push to protected branches.

 ## Workflow for contributors

 1. Fork the repository and clone your fork.
 2. Branch from `develop`, e.g. `git checkout -b feature/add-awesome-thing develop`.
 3. Implement your changes and keep commits tidy using [Conventional Commits](https://www.conventionalcommits.org/).
+Squash or rebase before pushing so the final commits are conventional.
 4. Run the quality gates locally:
    - `cargo fmt`
    - `cargo clippy --all-targets --all-features`